Abhi-Uppe/Assignments/README.md

 # Assignments
+*Make a Assignments Folder in Your laptops
 ## Instructions to Clone
-* Go to your local NITKRacing Folder
+* Go to your local Assignments Folder
 * `git clone https://github.com/Abhi-Uppe/Assignments.git`
 * `cd Mech-NR25-26/`
 * `git checkout <branch-name>`